-When you’re talking with a senior facility staff, Blater suggests asking things like “How can I help my family member be more prepared?” or “Can I tell you what I’m doing and can we help each other out?”
+When you’re talking with staff at a senior facility, Blater suggests asking things like “How can I help my family member be more prepared?” or “Can I tell you what I’m doing and can we help each other out?”

 Make a Kit